What is a Key Performance Indicator?

 Asset Management KPI Examples

 Every organization has its own unique strategic business goals and will want to track different types of information.
 However, there are a handful of KPIs that are used across many organizations.
-In this article, we describe common asset management KPIs.
+In this article, we describe some of the most common asset management KPIs.

 Mean Time to Repair (MTTR) represents the average time required to repair an asset, from the moment an incident occurs until it is returned to service.
-This measurement includes the time it takes to notify technicians, determine the issue, perform maintenance, test the solution, and get the asset running.
-To calculate the Mean Time to Repair, you divide the total amount of downtime (usually in hours) by the number of repairs:
+This measurement refers to the amount of “wrench time” spent resolving an issue.
+To calculate the Mean Time to Repair, you divide the total amount of repair time (usually in hours) by the number of repairs:

 How to Interpret Mean Time to Repair